vinta/awesome-python/README.md

 * [Trending Python repositories on GitHub today](https://github.com/trending?l=python) - Good place to find new Python libraries.
 * [List of Python API Wrappers](https://github.com/realpython/list-of-python-api-wrappers) - A list of web services along with links to their docs and Python wrappers/libraries.
 * [Django Packages](https://www.djangopackages.com/) - A directory of reusable apps, sites, tools, and more for Django projects.
+* [Full Stack Python](http://www.fullstackpython.com/) - Plain English explanations for every layer of the Python web application stack as well as links to the best resources on those topics from around the web.

 ## Weekly